-We've recently added a 16 kW solar array to the roof of the Power Vista and linked it to an interactive kiosk in the exhibit area.
+We've added a 16 kW solar array to the roof of the Power Vista and linked it to an interactive kiosk in the exhibit area.
 The display provides real time generation data and information on solar energy technology.

 Among other high-tech additions is a comprehensive Electric Lab, explaining the basics of electricity with an operating model of a hydropower turbine.
 Taking a more nostalgic approach, a realistic replica of a Victorian house combines local period architecture with contemporary information on energy efficiency and electrical safety.
 Are you a fan of e-mail?
 Then send your friends and family an electronic postcard over the Internet, using our computers to place your image in one of four Niagara project backdrops.

 And theres more!
 A dramatic audio-visual display highlights Power Authority customers, including those Western New York firms that rely on Niagaras economical hydroelectricity.